Hati-Research/intrusive-thoughts/book/src/liltcp-bare.md

 {{#include ../../liltcp/src/bin/bare_eth.rs:spawn}}
 ```

-When you plug in an ethernet cable, there should be a log visible
+When you plug in an Ethernet cable, there should be a log visible
-in the terminal and also an LED should light up.
+in the terminal and an LED should light up.

-We are now ready to move on to actually receiving and transmitting data via the ethernet.
+We are now ready to move on to actually receiving and transmitting data via the Ethernet.